NWC-CUAHSI-Summer-Institute/ngen-aridity/README.md

 # Summary
 Developing ngen modeling frameworks for improved streamflow prediction in arid area.

+# Report
+### Official report
+The main manuscript is in press.
+Supplementary information to this report is available [here](https://github.com/NWC-CUAHSI-Summer-Institute/ngen-aridity/blob/main/Supplemental_Information.md)

+### Full version of the report
+To be added

 # Models
 ## CFE-classic & CFE-ODE
 https://github.com/NWC-CUAHSI-Summer-Institute/cfe_py